 If the Community Rehabilitation Provider accepts the referral, a written report along with the invoice must be submitted.
-The report must include: 1) documents of the acceptance of the contract and reporting requirements; 2) initial assessment of job readiness; 3) need for additional referral information from the rehabilitation counselor; and 4) readiness to write and implement the "Job Development Plan" within 10 working days of the date of the referral.
+The report must include:

+- a. documents of the acceptance of the contract and reporting requirements; - b. initial assessment of job readiness; - c. need for additional referral information from the rehabilitation counselor; and - d. readiness to write and implement the "Job Development Plan" within 10 working days of the date of the referral.